 Have you noticed that balancing your checkbook or doing your taxes usually doesn't require a lot of chit-chat?
 If you find that soothing, you may want to check out a degree in accounting.

 Why?
-Because while the drama department might be performing the latest "Wall Street" type saga, accounting students will likely be studying such things as auditing, cost accounting, business law, tax accounting, and other numbers-based subjects, according to the College Board.
+Because while the drama department might be performing the latest "Wall Street" type saga, accounting students will likely be studying such things as auditing, cost accounting, business law, tax accounting, and accounting information systems, according to the College Board.

 If you're looking for a health care degree that could prepare you for a more computer-friendly - rather than patient-friendly - career, a health information technology degree might be good medicine.

 Why?
 Because the courses offered in this field don't necessarily require a lot of human interaction.
-In fact, with a degree in health information technology, you'll likely take commonly offered courses in medical terminology, introduction to coding, and health care statistic, according to the College Board.
+In fact, with a degree in health information technology, you'll likely take courses in medical terminology, introduction to coding, and health care statistics, according to the College Board.

-Shy-Friendly Factor: According to the College Board, it helps for health information technology students to be very detail oriented, and good with numbers and computers.
-"The fact that they'll be studying information more than having to interact with large groups of other students is a plus for the shy," says Anthony.
+Shy-Friendly Factor: "The fact that they'll be studying information more than having to interact with large groups of other students is a plus for the shy," says Anthony.

 If your idea of networking is the kind with circuit boards and data rates rather than message boards and blind dates, a network and system administration degree could be a good fit.

-That's because, according to the College Board, network and system administration majors spend time studying cyber security and how to utilize the latest and most effective technologies.
-Commonly offered courses include hardware technologies, network security, and information systems and database management.
+That's because, according to the College Board, network and system administration majors spend time studying cyber security and how to utilize the latest and most effective technology.
+Commonly offered courses include web languages, network security, information systems management, and database management.

-Shy-Friendly Factor: Yes, the College Board says you may have to join a study group or work in a team at times, but you'll be studying data and computer systems.
-"Shy people would likely feel very comfortable with this major since it is a field that is done mostly behind the scenes," says Anthony.
+Shy-Friendly Factor: "Shy people would likely feel very comfortable with this major since it is a field that is done mostly behind the scenes," says Anthony.